Air Pollution Monitoring Systems in India: How Air Quality Is Measured

 The collected data is transmitted to monitoring platforms managed by the Central Pollution Control Board, where it is used to analyze pollution trends and calculate AQI values.

-A detailed explanation of how CAAQMS stations work, including pollutant analyzers and data systems, is provided in our guide on Continuous Ambient Air Quality Monitoring Systems.
+A detailed explanation of how CAAQMS stations work, including pollutant analyzers and data systems, is provided in our guide on Continuous Ambient Air Quality Monitoring Systems (CAAQMS).

 These real-time monitoring systems are a central component of modern air quality monitoring networks in India.
 Because of their ability to provide continuous and time-resolved data, CAAQMS stations are critical for detecting pollution spikes and supporting real-time air quality management.